Terms of reference

 6. To review the annual financial statements and accounts;

-7. To make an annual report to the House, to be submitted, in the first instance, to the House Committee and to be published with the House of Lords' Annual Report;
+7. To make an annual report to the House, to be submitted, in the first instance, to the Commission and to be published with the House of Lords' Annual Report;

 8. To work with the House of Commons Administration Estimate Audit Committee to monitor areas of joint interest of both Houses;